Getting Started

 Java

-ShinyProxy is written using mature and robust Java technology and you will need a Java 8 runtime environment to run ShinyProxy.
-We recommend the use of OpenJDK or a multi-platform distribution of OpenJDK like Zulu.
-Of course, Oracle Java will do too.
+ShinyProxy is written using mature and robust Java technology, therefore you will need a Java 17 runtime environment to run ShinyProxy.
+We recommend the use of OpenJDK, using the packages of your Linux distribution, Eclipse Temurin (Adoptium), Zulu or Amazon Corretto.

-To check your version of Java is Java 8 (or higher), run
+To check whether your version of Java is at least version 17, run:

 java -version